20 July 2022

 Altivar ATV12 ATV312, ATV32, ATV320, ATV61 and ATV71 Drives

 Motor overload fault (OLF) is triggered by the motor pulling current above the ItH (Motor Them Current) that is programmed into the drive.
-The further above the ItH setting the current is, the less time it will take to trip on OLF.
+The further the current is above the ItH setting, the less time it will take to trip on OLF.
+Note that there is a 10% service factor built into the trip curve.

 Check motor load.
 Check motor nameplate settings in the drive such as the